10Kft/10kft-api/sections/projects.md

 Note that positive integer values in this attribute are numbers of days relative to today's date on the calendar.
 We do not support setting this lockout value to a specific date.

+If your project has phases, note that this must also be set for each phase assignable_id for it to take effect as intended.

 ## Delete a Project

 ```